dell/dataiq-autodesk-shotgun-plugin/README.md

 Have DataIQ running on the host machine.

-Must have Python pip installed.
+Must have Python-pip and git installed.
 May require the epel-release package for Red Hat.

 ## Installation